maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 The purpose of the interface's ***searchService*** operation is to allow service consumers to query the MSR about registered instances of e-Navigation services
 with specific properties, i.e. able to produce a compatible IALA S-100 [7] data product dataset.
-It is implemented following the REST methodology and receives a *SearhFilterObject* object, which contains all the necessary parameter required to identify a set of matching registered services.
+It is implemented following the REST methodology using a POST HTTP method.
+It receives a *SearhFilterObject* object, which contains all the necessary parameter required to identify a set of matching registered services.
 The MSR will respond with a list of matching services, encoded into *SearchObjectResult* objects, in a paged response.
 The internal structure of both the *SearhFilterObject* and *SearchObjectResult* objects is governed by the SECOM standard.

 ##### Operation Functionality
 <!--